dwjoyce/pythonbook/chapters/Slicing sequences.rst

 2. Write a program called planets.py which defines a list with the 8 major planets of our solar system: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus and Neptune (each one will be a string).
 Ask the user whether he wants either the rocky or gaseous planets.
 For the former, print out the first four planets; for the later, print out the last four planets - use slicing to do this.

-3. Write a program called colours which defines the colors of the rainbow as red, orange, yellow, green, blue, indigo and violet.
-Your program should print our the primary colours of red, green and blue as a slice of your color list.
+3. Write a program called colors.py which defines the colors of the rainbow as red, orange, yellow, green, blue, indigo and violet.
+Your program should print out the primary colors of red, green and blue as a slice of your color list.

 4. Write a program called seasons.py, which defines a list containing three sub-lists, for example: